Cycling and walking

 How it works

-Before you are able to use an e-scooter you will need to download the TIER app and have your driving licence verified.
+Before you are able to use an e-scooter you will need to download the TIER app and, if using a scooter, have your driving licence verified.
 We also strongly suggest that you complete the ride safe school resources (available on the app) before starting.
 There are multiple parking bays situated on campus and in the city, so make sure you check the TIER app before starting your ride to plan your journey.